HinTak/RaspberryPi-Dev/Customizing-Berryboot.md

 ...
 INSTALL_MOD_PATH=/my-dev-area/berryboot/buildroot-2018.08/output/shared/ ...
 M=`pwd` modules_install
 ```

-Then, we switch back to working inside the berryboot directory.
+Then, we switch back to working inside the berryboot directory, regenerate `shared.img` and copy it to the correct place:

 ```
 # back to Berryboot: